9 Repurposing Hacks for Your Outdated Android Phone (Includes Security Camera & Baby Monitor)

 If you are upgrading to a new Android phone and wondering what to do with your old one, you are in the right place.
 Instead of letting it collect dust, consider repurposing it in creative ways to extend its usefulness.
 Yes, your old Android phone can be repurposed for many different tasks.
-Here are eight innovative ideas to breathe new life into your old Android device.
+Here are nine innovative ideas to breathe new life into your old Android device.

 1. Multi-Purpose Camera